 As with all malaria tablets Malarone has side effects, although these are usually mild.
 The commonest side effects include, headache, feeling sick and being sick (nausea and vomiting), stomach pain, diarrhoea.
 Less common but still frequent include, dizziness, sleeping problems (insomnia), strange dreams, depression, loss of appetite, fever, rash, cough.

-When traveling it is difficult sometime to know if a symptom is a side effect or part of the travel experience.
+When traveling it is difficult sometimes to know if a symptom is a side effect or part of the travel experience.

 Malaria prevention

 No malaria tablet is 100% effective.
-People who experience flu like symptoms from one week to a year after being in a malaria area should seek medical advice.
-Malaria tablets reduce the risk.
-It is also important to reduce mosquito bites by covering up, using insect repellents and sleeping under nets or in screened rooms.
+People who experience flu-like symptoms from one week to a year after being in a malaria area should seek medical advice.
+Malaria tablets reduce the risk but it is also important to reduce mosquito bites by covering up, using insect repellents, and sleeping under nets or in screened rooms.

 Alternatives to Malarone tablets